Gradient regularity for nonlocal double phase equations: Proof of Lemma

 \section{Proof of Lemma \ref{lem4-3}}

-In this section, we are going to exploit the Ishii-Lions methods to complete the proof of Lemma \ref{lem4-3}, which is of independent interest for nonlocal double phase equations.
-Although this method has been applied to fractional $p$-Laplace equation to derive the bound on $|\nabla u-e|$, there are some new difficulties that we need carefully balance the subtle interaction between the pointwise behaviour of the coefficient and the exponents $s,t,p,q$, due to the nonstandard growth and mixed differentiability orders as well as the variable coefficient $a(\cdot)$.
+In this section, we are going to exploit the well-known Ishii-Lions methods to complete the proof of Lemma \ref{lem4-3}.
+The equation \eqref{main} is nondegenerate in the direction of $\nabla u$, which will be close to a unit vector $e$, and will be unrelated to the derivative of the modulus of continuity as in a standard application of this method.
+This discrepancy with the analysis in Sections \ref{sec6} and \ref{sec7} affects the calculation of several estimates in this part.
+In contrast to the fractional $p$-Laplace equation, the present setting involves nonstandard growth, mixed orders of differentiability as well as a variable coefficient $a(\cdot)$, which requires a careful balance of their subtle interplay.

 Our aim is to employ the Ishii-Lions argument to infer the Lipschitz estimate for the function $u(x)-e\cdot x$ in $B_\frac{1}{2}$, more precisely, to get

 Let the function $u$ satisfy the conditions of Lemma \ref{lem4-3}.
 Denote